WD Austerity 2-8-0: Overview

+As well as significant savings in key strategic materials, the WD 2-8-0 design required 6000 fewer man-hours to construct than the original LMS 8F - a saving of roughly 20 per cent.

+Other considerations were included in the WD design, such as the boiler being able to be converted between coal and oil fuel without having to lift the boiler from the frames.

 The North British Locomotive Company (NBL) of Glasgow built 545 (split between their two works at Hyde Park and Queen's Park) and the Vulcan Foundry (VF) of Newton-le-Willows, Lancashire, built 390.
 North British also built a larger 2-10-0 version.

 WD nos.
 800–879 were ordered as LMS Class 8F.
 No. 9312, the last one built, was named Vulcan when new.
 NBL builder's plates were not all in correct sequence, and were mixed up between the two works as well as between batches.
 All locomotives had their WD numbers increased by 70000 prior to shipping to mainland Europe; those completed after 5 September 1944 carried their 70000 series numbers from new.
 All but three (WD nos.
 77223, 77369 and 79250) saw service with the British Army in mainland Europe after D-Day.

 Post-war disposal

-After the end of the conflict, the War Department disposed of 930 locomotives (Two engines being retained by the War Department and three being scrapped).
+After the end of the conflict, the War Department disposed of 930 locomotives (two engines being retained by the War Department and three being scrapped).

 200 were sold to the LNER, which classified them as "Class O7" and numbered them 3000–3199.
 In 1948, 533 more were purchased by the British Transport Commission.

 With the formation of British Railways, the 733 locomotives were renumbered into the 90000–90732 series.
 Only one of those, No. 90732, was named, becoming Vulcan, after the Vulcan Foundry where many of the locomotives were built.

 In 1946, 12 were exported to the British colony of Hong Kong to work the Kowloon–Canton Railway.
 Six were scrapped in 1956, but the final two survived until September 1962.

 The other 184 locomotives remained in mainland Europe, mostly working in and around the Netherlands for Nederlandse Spoorwegen.